magicleap/MagicLeapXRKeyboard/README.md

 # Magic Leap XR Keyboard

 A keyboard that can be used in any project that supports Unity's XR Interaction Toolkit.
-Demo scene can be found in `Assets/XRKeyboard/Scenes/XRKeyboardExample.unity`
+Demo scene can be found in `Assets/MagicLeap/Runtime/KeyboardExample/Scenes/XRKeyboardExample.unity`

+Make sure to set the input option in **Player Settings** to `new`.

 ## Getting Started

 ### Keyboard
-- Place the Keyboard prefab from `XRKeyboard/Prefabs/Keyboard Manager.prefab` into the scene
+- Place the Keyboard prefab from `Packages/Magic Leap XR Keyboard/Runtime/Prefabs/Keyboard Manager.prefab` into the scene

 ### Set Up Input Fields
 - Add the script `TMPInputFieldTextReceiver.cs` onto any **TextMeshPro Input Field** you want to use with the Keyboard

 ## Structure
-The Keyboard consists of 2 main scripts:
+The Keyboard prefab is structured in the following way:

 - `KeyboardManager.cs` -  Allows users to toggle the **Keyboard** on and off.
 - `Keyboard.cs` - Manages multiple **Keyboard Layouts** and controls modifier key presses like Shift  and Caps Lock
 - `KeyboardLayout.cs`  - groups the **Keys** and **Keyboard Rows** and communicates to the **Keyboard Builder** to generate a new layout if needed.